 *Please be aware, our lighthouse stands proudly as a U.S. COAST GUARD AID TO NAVIGATION protecting the waters of beautiful Mount Hope Bay and as such, the Coast Guard has right of access to the lighthouse at any time, especially during an emergency.

 Q: Is there WiFi or Cable TV?

 (There is excellent cell phone signal in case you need to stay in touch with home or if there is an emergency.
 In case of emergency, simply call 911 and state you are on Borden Flats Light, and they will dispatch services to you.
 Also call your Keeper Kevin asap.)

 Q: How long does it take to get out to the Lighthouse?

 The Lighthouse is located only 1,500 feet offshore.
-We launch from the Borden Light Marina, 1 Ferry Street Fall River, MA via our 22 ft. deckboat, and the ride only takes 2-3 minutes. (weather-permitting) Please be aware, all Keepers must climb the vertical steel-rung ladder to access the Lighthouse. (see picture below left)
+We launch our complimentary boat service from the Borden Light Marina, 1 Ferry Street Fall River, MA via our 22 ft. deckboat, and the ride only takes 2-3 minutes. (weather-permitting) Please be aware, all Keepers must climb the vertical steel-rung ladder to access the Lighthouse. (see picture below left)